 High Performance :: MALE U14 HPP REGISTRATION

+Hockey Nova Scotia formally established a High Performance Program in 1996, after the 1995 Canada Games in Grand Prairie, Alberta.
 The purpose of the High Performance Program is to identify and prepare young players from Nova Scotia for Hockey Canada National Team opportunities.
 The program also serves as a pathway for players to participate in the Canada Games (every 4 years), the Atlantic Challenge Cup, and the QMJHL U16 Challenge every year.

-What is the High Performance Program
+What is the High Performance Program?

-In 2007, Hockey Nova Scotia introduced the Under 14 Division to the prestigious High Performance Program, allowing players in their second year of Peewee to participate in the Program for the very first time and begin to prepare themselves for an opportunity with provincial, regional or national teams within Hockey Canada’s High Performance Programs.
-In 2008, Hockey Nova Scotia sent an Under 14 Team to the Atlantic Challenge Cup, where Nova Scotia claimed the Gold Medal in the inaugural Under 14 Division of the Hockey Canada’s Atlantic Challenge Cup.
+In 2007, Hockey Nova Scotia introduced the Under-14 Division to the prestigious High Performance Program, allowing players in their second year of Peewee to participate in the Program for the very first time and begin to prepare themselves for an opportunity with provincial, regional or national teams within Hockey Canada’s High Performance Programs.
+In 2008, Hockey Nova Scotia sent an Under-14 Team to the Atlantic Challenge Cup, where Nova Scotia claimed the Gold Medal in the inaugural Under-14 division of the Hockey Canada’s Atlantic Challenge Cup.

-The current structure of the High Performance Program at the Under 14 Level is:
+The current structure of the High Performance Program at the Under-14 level is:

 For the past ten years, Hockey Nova Scotia’s High Performance Program has grown to include male players aged 13 to 16 while the female divisions now include players aged 13 to 17.
 The Program has become very successful and is highly respected as a vehicle to assist players in advancing to Regional and National High Performance Programs.